Do you struggle with keeping readers hooked to your sales copy and advertisements?

 People buy products and services for one reason.
 Do you know what it is?

 To solve a problem.
 That’s it.

-Whether that’s needed a new t-shirt because they spilled ketchup on it or scrambling to hire a copywriter like myself because revenue is plummeting.
+Whether that’s needing a new t-shirt because they spilled ketchup on it or scrambling to hire a copywriter like me because revenue is plummeting.

 With future pacing, help the readers visualize what would happen if they don’t take action.